 Arizona Department of Transportation.
 Part of team providing counsel to Arizona Department of Transportation regarding environmental issues related to the proposed South Mountain Freeway Project.

 Coalition for a Sustainable Delta v.
 Federal Emergency Management Agency, E.D.
 Cal.
 Case No. 09-2024.
 Part of team that successfully represented plaintiffs Coalition for a Sustainable Delta and Kern County Water Agency in action challenging the Federal Emergency Management Agency for failure to consult under the Endangered Species Act regarding the effects of the National Flood Insurance Program on listed species in the Sacramento-San Joaquin Delta.
 Obtained settlement requiring FEMA to consult and pay attorney's fees.

 Cook v.
 Transportation Corridor Agency, Case No. 30-2012-00551394.
 Drafted demurrer that secured dismissal with prejudice of client in an inverse condemnation case involving a claim for more than $6 million in damages by a group of homeowners and businesses who alleged extreme flooding of their properties was caused by defective design/construction of drainage facilities for SR-73 Toll Road.

 Los Angeles County Metropolitan Transportation Authority.
 Advising client with respect to implementation of a countywide development impact fee program.

 San Bernardino Associated Governments ("SANBAG").
-Part of team representing SANBAG with right-of-way acquisition/eminent domain services for sbX E-Street Corridor Bus Rapid Transit Project, a 15.7-mile bus rapid transit project in the Inland Empire.
+Part of team that represented SANBAG with acquiring portions of 150+ properties for the sbX E-Street Corridor Bus Rapid Transit Project, a 15.7-mile bus rapid transit project in the Inland Empire.